Désolé, la version française de cette page ne peut être offerte pour le moment.

 USC Canada: USC works with people and organizations in more than 10 countries in Africa, Asia, and Latin America.
 Agriculture is the central focus of their work because it is so central to the lives of the poor in all the countries where they work.
 Through the Seeds of Survival Program, USC promotes long-term food security for marginal farming communities in all partner countries.
 USC supports the Ban Terminator Campaign with outreach activities across Canada.

-Pesticide Action Network – Asia Pacific for information on resistance to GE rice and pesticides
+- Pesticide Action Network – Asia Pacific for information on resistance to genetically engineered rice and pesticides

-African Centre for Biosafety for information on regulation of GE in Africa
+- African Centre for Biodiversity for developments and information on the regulation of genetic engineering in Africa